FlippinOutPodcast/flippinout/content/episodes/003 - White Water.md

 url: /003-white-water
 tags: []
 image:
-  url: /images/flippin-out-cover-min.png
+  url: /images/ww.jpg
-  alt: "Flippin' Out"
+  alt: "The truth is out there"
 draft: false
 ---
   Marc and Drew play White Water pinball, plunge into a few whirlpools and just maybe uncover the truth about Bigfoot.